 They require dealing with as soon as you receive them, ideally you should prepare for them before they arrive.

 They are usually sold at the point where they are just ready to pot on to be given more space and compost to grow in.
-They should be planted on within a few days maximum of them arriving with you at home, the sooner the better.
+They should be planted on within a few days maximum of them arriving with you at home, I do them the same or next day.
 Leave them any longer and they will start to grow leggy and weak.

 If you're not ready to deal with them on arrival, remove all packaging and place in a bright but coolish position (not with central heating).